AndrewJia/fa22-cse110-lab4/explore/javascript/part2.md

 E. false - true becomes 1
 F. true - Boolean(2) evaluates to true
 15. If two values are different types, === immediately returns false while == tries to convert.
+17. result is [2,4,6].
+The for loop calls callback (in this case, doSomething) on every term in the initial array.
+The result is an array with every term multiplied by 2.
+19.
+1
+4
+3
+2